StrangeBeeCorp/docs/docs/thehive/installation/step-by-step-installation-guide.md

 ## :fontawesome-solid-list: Elasticsearch

-Elasticsearch is a robust data indexing and search engine.
+[Elasticsearch](https://www.elastic.co/elasticsearch) is a robust data indexing and search engine.
 It is used by TheHive to manage data indices efficiently.

-!!!
-Note
+!!! note "Elasticsearch support"
-    From Version 5.3, TheHive supports Elasticsearch 8.0 and 7.x.
+    From version 5.3, TheHive supports Elasticsearch 8.0 and 7.x.
 Previous TheHive versions only support Elasticsearch 7.x.

-!!!
-Note
+!!! note
     Starting from TheHive 5.3, for advanced use-cases, OpenSearch is also supported.

-&nbsp;

 ### Installation